+$\overline{}$ 2.

-1 SECTION 25.
-UNIFORMITY OF APPLICATION AND CONSTRUCTION.
-In 2 applying and construing this uniform act, consideration must be given to the need to promote 3 uniformity of the law with respect to its subject matter among states that enact it.
-4 5 Reporter's Note 6 7 8 Source: ULC Drafting Rule 601.
-9 SECTION 26.
-ELECTRONIC SIGNATURES IN GLOBAL AND NATIONAL 10 COMMERCE ACT.
-[This act] modifies, limits, and supersedes the federal Electronic 11 Signatures in Global and National Commerce Act (15 U.S.C.
-7001, et seq.) but does not modify 12 limit, or supersede Section 101(c) of that act (15 U.S.C.
-Section 7001(c)) or authorize electronic 13 delivery of any of the notices described in Section 103(b) of that act (15 U.S.C.
-Section 7003(b)) 14 Reporter's Note 15 16 17 Source: ULC Drafting Rule 603.
-18 SECTION 27.
+SECTION 26.
+ELECTRONIC SIGNATURES IN GLOBAL AND NATIONAL

+COMMERCE ACT.
+This act modifies, limits, and supersedes the federal Electronic Signatures in Global and National Commerce Act (15 U.S.C.
+7001, et seq.) but does not modify, limit, or supersede Section 101(c) of that act (15 U.S.C.
+Section 7001(c)) or authorize electronic delivery of any of the notices described in Section 103(b) of that act (15 U.S.C.
+Section 7003(b)).

+Source: ULC Drafting Rule 603.

+SECTION 27.
 SAVINGS CLAUSE.
-19 (a) Except as otherwise provided in this section, [this act] applies to any transaction, 20 certificate of title, or record involving a vessel, even if the transaction, certificate of title, or 21 record was entered into or created before the effective date of [this act].
-22 (b) A transaction, certificate of title, or record that was validly entered into or created 23 before the effective date of [this act] and would be subject to [this act] if it had been entered into 24 or created on or after the effective date of [this act], and the rights, duties, and interests flowing 25 from the transaction, certificate of title, or record, remains valid after the effective date of [this 26 act].

-1 (c) [This act] does not affect an action or proceeding commenced before the effective
+- (a) Except as otherwise provided in this section, this act applies to any transaction, certificate of title, or record involving a vessel, even if the transaction, certificate of title, or record was entered into or created before the effective date of this act. - (b) A transaction, certificate of title, or record that was validly entered into or created before the effective date of this act and would be subject to this act if it had been entered into or created on or after the effective date of this act, and the rights, duties, and interests flowing from the transaction, certificate of title, or record remains valid after the effective date of this act. - (c) This act does not affect an action or proceeding commenced before the effective date of this act. - (d) A security interest that is enforceable immediately before the effective date of this act and would have priority over the rights of a person that becomes a lien creditor at that time is a perfected security interest under this act. - (e) This act does not affect the priority of a security interest in a vessel if immediately before the effective date of this act the security interest is enforceable and perfected, and that

-2 date of [this act].

-3 (d) A security interest that is enforceable immediately before the effective date of [this

-4 act] and would have priority over the rights of a person that becomes a lien creditor at that time is

-5 a perfected security interest under [this act].

-6 (e) [This act] does not affect the priority of a security interest in a vessel if immediately

-7 before the effective date of [this act] the security interest is enforceable and perfected, and that

-8 priority is established.
+1 priority is established.

-9 (f) No warranty arises under Section 9 in connection with a transaction entered into

-10 before the effective date of [this act].

-11 Reporter's Note
+2 Reporter's Note

-12
+3

-13 Sources: ULC Drafting Rule 603; UCOTA Section 31.
+4 Sources: ULC Drafting Rule 603; UCOTA Section 31.

-14

-15 Subsection (f) is new.
-It is intended to make clear that the branding warranty does not

-16 17 arise in connection with a sale or other transfer that precedes the effective date of this act.
+5

-18 SECTION 28.
+6 SECTION 28.
 REPEALS.
 The following acts and parts of acts are repealed:

-19 [add legislative note]
+7 [add legislative note]

-20 Reporter's Note
+8 Reporter's Note

-21
+9

-22 Source: UCOTA Section 32.
+10 Source: UCOTA Section 32.

-23

-24
+11

+12

-25 SECTION 29.
+13 SECTION 29.
 EFFECTIVE DATE.
-[This act] takes effect
+This act takes effect

-26 Reporter's Note
+14 Reporter's Note

-27
+15

-28 Source: ULC Drafting Rule 604.
+16 Source: ULC Drafting Rule 604.